 The Company is required to test, on an annual basis, whether goodwill has suffered any impairment.
 The recoverable amount is determined based on value in use calculations.
-The use of this method requires the estimation of future cash flows and the determination of a discount rate in order to calculate the present value of the cash flows.
-During
+The use of this method requires the estimation of future

 This competitive market has had an adverse impact on the projected value in use of the operation concerned and consequently resulted in an impairment to goodwill of \$151,000.